Skip to main content

 Does Indiana offer reciprocity with other states?
 No. Indiana does not automatically recognize tattoo licenses from other states.
 If you’re moving from another state, you’ll need to apply for an Indiana practitioner license from scratch.
 Your out-of-state experience and training documentation will still be relevant to your application, but there’s no fast-track.

 What happens if I operate without a license?
 Operating without a valid establishment permit or practitioner license is a Class B misdemeanor in Indiana.
 Penalties include fines up to $1,000 and potential jail time.
-The ISDH can also issue cease-and-desist orders and pursue injunctive relief through the courts.
+The IDOH can also issue cease-and-desist orders and pursue injunctive relief through the courts.

 How often are studios inspected?
 Expect an initial inspection before opening and annual inspections after that.
-The ISDH can also conduct unannounced inspections based on complaints.
+The IDOH can also conduct unannounced inspections based on complaints.
 Keeping your studio inspection-ready at all times isn’t paranoia; it’s just good business.

 Do I need an autoclave?
 If you use any reusable equipment, yes.
 An autoclave or equivalent sterilization device is required.
 You must also conduct monthly spore testing to verify it’s functioning properly.
 Many studios have moved to entirely single-use setups, but you still need sterilization capability for certain items.